OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:62

-Then what if you see the Son of Man ascend to where He was before?
+What if you were to see the Son of Man ascend to where He was before?

 ## John 6:63